 The Federal Register NOI to prepare an EIS and hold public scoping meetings was published on July 6, 2011, which marked the beginning of the public comment period.
 The scoping comment period ended January 31, 2012.
 A total of six public meetings and one webbased meeting were held in Arizona, Colorado, Nevada, and Utah in November 2011.
 A total of 447 individuals, groups, or organizations submitted scoping comments.
 Results of the public scoping process are described in the Scoping Summary Report (Reclamation and NPS 2012).
-There have also been formal and informal consultations with Tribes, which are described in Chapter 5.

 The affected geographic region and resources of interest and the primary issues of concern to the public identified in scoping are summarized in the following sections.
-These inputs were used by the lead agencies to formulate a suite of alternative actions that could meet the purpose and need of the proposed action and to guide the comparative analysis of impacts of the alternatives in this EIS.
+These inputs were used by the lead agencies to formulate a suite of alternative actions that could meet the purpose and need of the proposed action and to guide the comparative analysis of impacts of the alternatives in this DEIS.
 The alternatives are described in Chapter 2.

-The annual amount of water released under the LTEMP will be determined by the LROC, which is currently implemented through the 2007 Interim Guidelines until 2026; the guidelines for determining annual releases after that date will be determined under a separate process pursuant to the terms of the 2007 Guidelines.
-The LTEMP EIS assumes the annual volumes would be determined in accordance with the LROC and evaluates the effects on resources from the management of monthly, hourly, and daily releases from Glen Canyon Dam under various alternatives.
+The annual amount of water released under the LTEMP will be determined by the 2007 Interim Guidelines until 2026; the guidelines for determining annual releases after that date will be determined under a separate process that, pursuant to the terms of the 2007 Guidelines, is anticipated to begin in 2020 and be subject to public review.
+This LTEMP DEIS evaluates the effects on resources from the management of monthly, hourly, and daily releases from Glen Canyon Dam under various alternatives.